 Flavor: Milky and sweet but also slightly tangy

 What Is Cream Cheese?

-Cream cheese is one of America's most widely-consumed cheeses because of its wide variety of uses.
-Its soft creamy texture gives richness too, frosting, bagel-toppers, bialys and makes wonderfully light and flaky pastry crusts.
-Cream cheese is the signature frosting for red velvet cakes.
-It can also be used in simple no-bake cheesecake recipes that are especially popular with those who need desserts that are low in sugar.
-Along with these more well-known uses, cream cheese is the main ingredient in many savory dishes as you will see in the cream cheese recipe collection.
+Cream cheese is one of America's most widely consumed cheeses because of its wide variety of uses.
+At room temperature, cream cheese spreads easily.
+Its smooth texture adds richness to frosting and makes wonderfully light and flaky pastry crusts.
+Cream cheese is the signature frosting for carrot cake and red velvet cake.
+It can also be used in simple no-bake cheesecake recipes that are especially popular with those looking for low-sugar desserts.
+Cream cheese also adds structure and flavor to savory dishes.

 An unripened fresh cheese, cream cheese has a short shelf life once you open it.
 To prevent premature spoilage, always keep it refrigerated.
 You can store cream cheese in the tub it comes in from the store, or wrap opened blocks of it in plastic wrap and store them in the deli drawer of your refrigerator.
 If you see any mold forming, toss the entire container or block.
 Cream cheese lasts in the freezer for up to six months, but the texture may be affected.
 It's best to use thawed cream cheese in cooking rather than for a breakfast spread.

 Cream Cheese Recipes

 Cream cheese appears in recipes from breakfast to dinner, both sweet and savory.